rezarahimian/docs/multiple_withdrawal.rst

 8. Keeping track of remaining tokens
 ====================================
 This `approach <https://github.com/ethereum/EIPs/issues/738#issuecomment-373935913>`_ is inspired by the previous one and keeping track of remaining tokens instead of detecting transferred tokens.
-It uses modifed version of data structure that used in the previous solution for storing ``residual`` tokens:
+It uses modified version of data structure that used in the previous solution for storing ``residual`` tokens:

 .. figure:: images/multiple_withdrawal_29.png
     :scale: 100%